cooper-wick/cooper-wick/README.md

 # 👋 Greetings, I'm Cooper Wick

 Computer Science student at Northeastern University (Khoury College of Computer Science) with a strong foundation in algorithms, systems, and software design.
-I ain to use software as a tool to reduce security vulnerabilities and improve accessibility.
+I aim to use software as a tool to reduce security vulnerabilities and improve accessibility.

 ## 💻 Experience Highlights
 - Software Development Intern at **Facer**, where I implemented CodeMirror v6 to improve script editing tools with autocomplete, linting, and syntax highlighting.